Determination of specific heat capacity

 The specific heat capacity is used to specify materials and is quoted in data sheets.
 It is important for improving technical processes such as injection molding, spray drying, and crystallization, and is an important property for the safety analysis of chemical processes and reactor construction.

-This webinar presents six different methods included in METTLER TOLEDO's thermal analysis STARe software.
-The so-called Direct and Sapphire methods are performed using a conventional DSC instrument and a linear temperature program.
-The specific heat capacity can be also measured using different temperature-modulated DSC techniques, namely IsoStep DSC, Steady State ADSC, ADSC, and TOPEM.
+This webinar presents six different methods of calculating specific heat capacity.
+We first present the so-called Direct and Sapphire methods using a conventional DSC instrument and a linear temperature program.
+We then demonstrate four temperature-modulated DSC techniques: IsoStep DSC, Steady State ADSC, ADSC, and TOPEM.